cameronaziz/interview/readme.md

 Each component of the application is wrapped in an `errorBoundary` higher order component.
 These will help you with debugging.
 If you notice them in the UI, you may click them to see both the component stack and the call stack of the error.

 ---
-All code changes will be within the
+All code changes will be within the `packages/app/src` folder.
+All other directories can be ignored.

 ---
 To run the application, clone this repository and run the following from the root of the application